akka/akka/akka-docs/src/main/paradox/actors.md

 previous incarnation of the timer with the same key is not received, even though it might already be enqueued in the mailbox when it was cancelled or the new timer was started.

-The timers are bound to the lifecycle of the actor that owns it, and thus are cancelled automatically when it is restarted or stopped.
+The timers are bound to the lifecycle of the actor that owns it and thus are cancelled automatically when it is restarted or stopped.
 Note that the `TimerScheduler` is not thread-safe, i.e. it must only be used within the actor that owns it.

 ## Stopping actors

 Actors are stopped by invoking the `stop` method of a `ActorRefFactory`, i.e. `ActorContext` or `ActorSystem`.
-Typically the context is used for stopping the actor itself or child actors and the system for stopping top level actors.
+Typically the context is used for stopping the actor itself or child actors and the system for stopping top-level actors.
 The actual termination of the actor is performed asynchronously, i.e. `stop` may return before the actor is stopped.